mdrakiburrahman/openshift-vsphere-install/README.md

   - [X] Create an AD Group script for Cluster-Admins, add people
   - [X] AuthZ and Group Sync
 - [X] VMWare CSI for StorageClass
+- [ ] ⭐ Onboard Arc via a `job`
+  - [ ] Make all the `scc` stuff for Arc pre-req an Argo repo
+  - [ ] Make the onboarder _agnostic_ for AKS and OCP - just `kustomize`
 - [ ] `RWX` StorageClass (Azure File CSI?)
 - [ ] ArgoCD AoA - subpath in same repo?
 Different repo?
   - [ ] Add in MetalLB Operator for `LoadBalancer`
+  - [ ] Bitnami Sealed Secrets
   - [ ] ...
   - [ ] MIAA manifests
-- [ ] ⭐ Onboard Arc via a `job`
-  - [ ] Make all the `scc` stuff for Arc pre-req an Argo repo
-  - [ ] Make the onboarder _agnostic_ for AKS and OCP - just `kustomize`
 - [ ] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` to OCP
 - [ ] Terraform for all Infra component (vSphere, Azure) - running from Build Agent
-    - Azure Files, K8s Secret inject for CSI
+    - [ ] Azure Files, K8s Secret inject for CSI
-    - With Terraform vSphere provider for Windows (DC and Dev - template different)
-    - Include Linux Build Agent for AzDO
+    - [ ] Include Linux Build Agent for AzDO
+    - [ ] With Terraform vSphere provider for Windows DC (template it, forget the DEV machine)
     - Terratest for validation
       - SQL MI validation harness of some sort
     - Build a Modules repo that this main one pulls from as needed - have examples and testing
       * Make the DC single node, modularize into a good image
     - Remote State
     - Stages to skip
-    - Leave up to ArgoCD
+    - Leave Terraform until up to ArgoCD
       * Convert anything you must need from YAML to HCL
     - Deploy 2 OCPs against a single forest, modularize name and DNS creation
       - Lock down `MachineSets` in ArgoCD to scale based on code commit - conserve IPs (also MetalLB conservation as well)!
-      - Change `MachineSet` spec because they are 2 Cores now which sucks
+      - Create `MachineSets` with bigger sizes

+> There should be 2 players managing the Infra at all times - Terraform, and ArgoCD.
+Terraform hands over control to ArgoCD basically after the K8s and Arc stuff is done.

+### Networking!
+- [] Deal with DHCP with extreme dilligence!
+Ensure the ingress routes for OpenShift cannot be assigned to VMs (Windows or RHOS).
+This means I should carve out a chunk for multiple OpenShift clusters
+- [] Plan out your IP address ranges - figure out MetalLB if it sucks up IPs - if so, plan out CIDRs
+- [] Can I use another VLAN outside of `VLAN-111`?
+If so, what steps to perform in the DC?

 ### Extras
 - [ ] Monitoring integration - Container Insights/Kusto